knpuniversity/symfony/knpu/extra-form-theming/pro-form-theming.md

 to its parent type: text.
 So, `text_label`.
 And if *that* doesn't exist, it'll finally look for - and find - `form_label`.
 Form is the parent type for all fields.

 And this system makes sense!
-The label for a textarea is not different from a label for any other field.
+The label for a textarea is no different from a label for any other field.
 So, *all* labels are rendered via this block.

 Another way to see this fallback mechanism is back in the web profiler.
 Click the